bixat/github_snitch/README.md

 	- GhReporter-internal for Errors caught by Flutter Framework
   - Reported by GhReporter Package for know which issues reported from this package
 - Report bugs on github issues with specific labels,assignees, milestone
-  - Automatic when call `listenToExceptions` method in `main` as in example
+  - Automaticlly when call `listenToExceptions` method in `main` as in example
   - Manually with `report` method
 - Support offline case (save locally & send later when connection exist)